Jesus's interactions with women: Twelve and no women (and no Gentiles)

 However the restriction of the Twelve to Jewish men is to be accounted for, Jesus did introduce far-reaching principles which bore fruit even in a former rabbi, the Apostle Paul, who at least in vision could say, "There is not any Jew nor Greek, not any slave nor free, there is not male and female; for you are all one in Christ Jesus."
 Further, the inclusion of "many" women in the traveling company of Jesus represents a decisive move in the formation of a new community.
 The Twelve are all men and also are all Jews, but even at this point women "minister" to them.

 The Staggs' believe a likely explanation to be that Jesus began where he was, within the structures of Judaism as he knew it in his upbringing.
 His closest companions initially may have been Jews, men, and men of about his own age.
 He began there, but he did not stop there.
 Even in the early stages of his mission, women were becoming deeply involved at the power center of Jesus's movement.

 Fulton Sheen wrote extensively on this subject and believed that Jesus preached to the Jews first because they were the people promised the Messiah.
 In the same way that they received the Good News first, before it was preached to the rest of the Gentile world, so too Jesus's 12 Apostles were all Jews.
 This did not bar Gentiles from being accepted into the Church, nor from being ordained.
-However, it is important to note that the choosing of women apostles would not have interfered with the preferential treatment of Jews in Jesus's mission, and the Church understands His choice to exclude women from the priesthood He founded to be divinely inspired and set for all time.
+However, the choosing of women apostles would not have interfered with the preferential treatment of Jews in Jesus's mission, and the Church understands His choice to exclude women from the priesthood He founded to be divinely inspired and set for all time.